allow threads to be created by library user

 Allow user to create his own thread.
 As such he may specify stack sizes, priorities, processor affinity, store thread local data, ...
 When fully configured, the newly created thread should call some Wt (WServer?) entry point.

-Updated by Koen Deforche almost 12 years ago
+Updated by Koen Deforche about 12 years ago

 in what way can a user not do all this while handling a request ?